mrezabayat/iamsorush/content/posts/concepts-cpp/index.md

 ## Prerequisites

 This post assumes you are familiar with [templates](https://iamsorush.com/posts/all-about-template/) and [auto keyword](https://iamsorush.com/posts/auto-cpp/).
+The codes here are compiled with GCC v10.2.

 ## Why Concepts?